WHAT IS A HEALTH PLAY SPECIALIST (HPS)

 The course is a 2-year, day-release course linking theory and practice by combining academic study with work experience.
 Each college delivers the course slightly differently, but it typically involves a blend of college attendance and distance learning alongside a practice placement.

-- GCSE Maths and English grade A-C or equivalent Level 2 or above in Literacy and Numeracy.
+- GCSE Maths and English grade A-C (or equivalent) PLUS Level 2 or above in Literacy and Numeracy.